andrejilderda/joplin-macos-native-theme/README.md

 # macOS theme for Joplin

-Native looking macOS theme for note taking app [Joplin](https://joplinapp.org/) v2.0.2 and above.
-Also works on non-mac devices.
+Native looking macOS theme for note taking app [Joplin](https://joplinapp.org/) v2.2.4 and above.
+Also works on non-macOS devices.

 ![macOS theme for Joplin](/images/macos-theme-for-joplin.png)

-- ✨ Completely styled UI, including all controls
+- ✨ Completely styled UI, including all controls,
-- 🌜 Auto light/dark mode based on system theme
+- 🌜 Choose between light, dark, light with dark sidebar or auto (light/dark based on system preferences),
-- 👌 Native icons for macOS users, alternative icons for non-mac users
+- 👌 Use native icons (macOS only) or Phosphor icon family,
-- 👨‍🎨 Easy to customise with CSS custom properties
+- 👨‍🎨 Easy to customise via Joplin preferences.

 ## Installation

-- Download the latest .css from [releases](https://github.com/ajilderda/joplin-macos-native-theme/releases) and copy the CSS to the clipboard,
-- Open Joplin's preferences (<kbd>cmd</kbd> + <kbd>,</kbd>) and go to the 'Appearance'-tab,
+- Open Joplin preferences › 'Plugins', search for 'macOS theme' and install the theme.
-- Click on 'Show Advanced Settings' › 'Custom stylesheet for rendered Markdown'.
-A file named `userstyle.css` should open in a texteditor.
-Paste in the CSS.
-Do the same for 'Custom stylesheet for Joplin-wide app styles' (filename `userchrome.css`),
-- **Mac users**: Download and install SF Pro from the [Apple website here](https://developer.apple.com/fonts/),
-- **Non-mac users**: Download and install the .ttf from the [Phosphor icon family](https://phosphoricons.com/assets/phosphor-icons.zip) ([direct link to .ttf](https://github.com/phosphor-icons/phosphor-icons/raw/master/src/font/phosphor.ttf)).
-Also make sure to uncomment all the custom properties prefixed with `--u-icon-` & `--u-font-family-icons`.
 - Restart Joplin.
 Enjoy!

-## Customizing
+## Customization

-At the top of the CSS there are a few custom properties prefixed with `--u-` you can use to easily customize the theme.
-Uncomment and tweak to your liking.
+After installing you can find an extra item named 'macOS theme' in Joplin's preferences.
+You need to restart Joplin for the changes to apply.

+**Mac users**: If you want to use the native icons, download and install SF Pro from the [Apple website here](https://developer.apple.com/fonts/),

 ## No icons?

-For the icons to work you need to install the correct icon font. macOS can download and install SF Pro from the [Apple website](https://developer.apple.com/fonts/).
-Since Apple prohibits SF Pro to be redistributed non-mac users can use the Phosphor icon family as a replacement.
-How to?
-See the installation instructions above.
+If you have the 'Icon family'-setting set to 'macOS native (SF Pro)' you need to have SF Pro installed from the [Apple website](https://developer.apple.com/fonts/).
+Note that this only works on macOS-devices.

 ## Disclaimer